Lycée de Garçons de Luxembourg

-The Lycée de Garçons de Luxembourg (Luxembourg Boys' High School) is a high school in Luxembourg City, in southern Luxembourg.
-The Lycée is located in the Limpertsberg quarter, in the north-west of the city and is currently considered to be among the top secondary institutions in Luxembourg.

-Today, it is a mixed school, girls are allowed since the 60s.
+The Lycée de Garçons de Luxembourg (Luxembourg Boys' High School; LGL) is a high school in Luxembourg City, in southern Luxembourg.
+The Lycée is located in the Limpertsberg district, in the north-west of the city and is currently considered to be among the top secondary institutions in Luxembourg.
+Today, it is a mixed school, as female students have been allowed since the 1960s.

-The origins of the Lycée de Garçons go back to the first half of the 19th century, when Luxembourg saw the birth of industry and financial institutions alongside archaic agriculture and craftsmanship.
-The Athénée de Luxembourg's main mission being to train the country's intellectual elite on the basis of an education that was above all humanistic, there was an obvious need to give life to a school that could train engineers and accountants.
+The origins of the Lycée de Garçons go back to the first half of the 19th century, when Luxembourg saw the birth of industry and financial institutions alongside agriculture and craftsmanship.
+The Athénée de Luxembourg's main mission being to train the country's intellectual elite on the basis of an education that was above all humanistic, there was a need to give life to a school that could train engineers and accountants.

 Thus, the law of 23 July 1848 on higher and middle education created within the Athénée "an industrial school open to young people destined for the arts, industry and commerce".
-The Gymnasium, continued to provide humanistic education based on the learning of ancient languages.
+The Gymnasium continued to provide humanistic education based on the learning of ancient languages.